encode/django-rest-framework/docs/tutorial/5-relationships-and-hyperlinked-apis.md

 Unlike all our other API endpoints, we don't want to use JSON, but instead just present an HTML representation.
 There are two style of HTML renderer provided by REST framework, one for dealing with HTML rendered using templates, the other for dealing with pre-rendered HTML.
 The second renderer is the one we'd like to use for this endpoint.

-The other thing we need to consider when creating the code highlight view is that there's no existing concreate generic view that we can use.
+The other thing we need to consider when creating the code highlight view is that there's no existing concrete generic view that we can use.
 We're not returning an object instance, but instead a property of an object instance.

 Instead of using a concrete generic view, we'll use the base class for representing instances, and create our own `.get()` method.
 In your snippets.views add: